09.03.2026

 The event will be held in English

 This hybrid Swiss Talk brings together experts from Japan, Switzerland, and Italy to discuss how engineering and architectural practice can strengthen the resilience of built heritage in earthquake prone regions.
-Through case studies ranging from historic temples to urban heritage sites, the event explores how seismic risk mitigation, innovative technologies, and sustainable design strategies can be integrated into conservation practices while respecting cultural and historical values.
+Through case studies ranging from traditional timber–masonry structures to urban heritage sites, the event explores how seismic risk mitigation, innovative technologies, and sustainable design strategies can be integrated into conservation practices while respecting cultural and historical values.

-The comparison with Japan adds a further perspective from a highly seismic context, where advanced technologies and long standing building traditions offer important insights into the conservation of historical structures.
-By bringing together these three contexts, the event highlights both shared challenges and context specific strategies, making the exchange between Japan, Italy, and Switzerland particularly original and timely.
+By bringing together these three contexts, the event highlights both shared challenges and context-specific strategies, making the exchange between Japan, Italy, and Switzerland particularly original and timely.

 PRACTICAL INFORMATION